kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

     `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.

-    > **Note:** If the `disk.img` image file has not been created
+    > **Note:** If the `disk.img` image file has not been created manually
-    > manually before starting a VM then it will be created
+    > before starting a VM then it will be created automatically with the
-    > automatically with the `PersistentVolumeClaim` size.
-Since not
+    > `PersistentVolumeClaim` size.
+Since not every storage provisioner
-    > every storage provisioner provides volumes with the exact usable
+    > provides volumes with the exact usable amount of space as requested (e.g.
-    > amount of space as requested (e.g. due to filesystem overhead),
+    > due to filesystem overhead), KubeVirt tolerates up to 10% less available
-    > KubeVirt tolerates up to 10% less available space.
-This can be
+    > space.
+This can be configured with the
-    > configured with the `pvc-tolerate-less-space-up-to-percent` value
+    > `developerConfiguration.pvcTolerateLessSpaceUpToPercent` value in the
-    > in the `kubevirt-config` ConfigMap.
+    > KubeVirt CR (`kubectl edit kubevirt kubevirt -n kubevirt`).

 -   Block: Use a block volume for consuming raw block devices.
 Note: you need to enable the `BlockVolume`